OUR TEAM

 (he/him/his)

 Steve brings over 30 years of lived carceral experience, having survived in some of California's most dangerous facilities.
-He is currently the Vice President and Co-Founder of The People in Blue.
-Steve's writing has been featured in Sports Illustrated, The Nation, Street Spirit, and more.
-A member of the Society of Professional Journalists, Steve won a 2020 Journalism Excellence Award for his impactful columns.
-His work inside is vital to our mission, amplifying the voices of those incarcerated and advocating for a more humane criminal justice system.
-For more about Steve and this work, click here.
+He began his journalism career during the COVID pandemic while incarcerated.
+Steve is also the co-founder of The People In Blue, a group of incarcerated individuals working to change the culture of prison.
+Steve's writing has been featured in Sports Illustrated, TIME, Prism, and The Appeal.
+Steve's work inside is vital to our mission of amplifying the voices of incarcerated individuals and advocating for a more humane carceral system.
+For more about Steve and his work, click here.